Listen, I know that Sony is not the first name on anyone’s lips when they think of companies that are supportive of the esports industry.

 Outside of their gaming console division, Sony have announced that they will become the official smartphone provider for EXCEL ESPORTS Fortnite division.
 As well as providing smartphones, they will collaborate to produce educational content and host prize giveaways.
 Honestly, Sony may have a better chance of entering the sports market with their smartphones than they have with their home consoles.
 With enough investment, they could dominate the mobile esports scene.

 In some upsetting news, Sony has been facing intense pushback on their announced plans to shut down the stores of the PS Vita and the PS3.
 This might not seem like a big deal, but they are essentially closing the door on years of hard work by game developers and removing a huge swath of gaming history all in one go.

-After the response to their announcement, Sony has backtracked on their plans.
+After the backlash to the news about the stores, Sony have announced that they are going back on their plans.
 In a post on their blog yesterday, Jim Ryan, President and CEO of Sony Interactive Entertainment wrote:

 “Upon further reflection, however, it’s clear that we made the wrong decision here.
 So today I’m happy to say that we will be keeping the PlayStation Store operational for PS3 and PS Vita devices.
 PSP commerce functionality will retire on July 2, 2021 as planned.

-“When we initially came to the decision to end purchasing support for PS3 and PS Vita, it was born out of a number of factors, including commerce support challenges for older devices and the ability for us to focus more of our resources on newer devices where a majority of our gamers are playing on.
+“When we initially came to the decision to end purchasing support for PS3 and PS Vita, it was born out of a number of factors, including commerce support challenges for older devices and the ability to focus more on our resources on newer devices where the majority of our gamers are playing on.
 We see now that many of you are incredibly passionate about being able to continue purchasing classic games on PS3 and PS Vita for the foreseeable future, so I’m glad we were able to find a solution to continue operations.”